lightelligence-io/react/src/components/V2Modal/V2Modal.md

 We support the following types:
 - `V2MODAL_TYPE_CRITICAL = 'critical'`<br/>
-  Use the critical *V2Modal* whenever you want to communicate an critical or error state to the user.
-Especially when proceeding will likely lead to an undesired outcome for the user that he is probably not aware of.
-E.g.: Deleting a role will lead to users being deleted from the tenant because they have no role afterward.
+  Use the critical *V2Modal* whenever you want to communicate a critical or error state to the user.
+Especially when proceeding will likely lead to an undesired outcome for the user that he is probably not aware of. e.g.: Deleting a role will lead to users being deleted from the tenant because they have no role afterward.

 - `V2MODAL_TYPE_WARNING = 'warning'`<br/>
   The warning *V2Modal* is used when needing to show information critical in preventing errors. e.g.: 15 of your devices have not responded, check your device management.